 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

-Other books by this author include The Real Macaw, Some Like It Hawk, The Hen of the Baskervilles, Duck the Halls, The Good, the Bad, and the Emus, Lord of the Wings, The Nightingale Before Christmas, Die Like an Eagle
+Other books by this author which I have reviewed include The Real Macaw, Some Like It Hawk, The Hen of the Baskervilles, Duck the Halls, The Good, the Bad, and the Emus, Lord of the Wings, The Nightingale Before Christmas, Die Like an Eagle, How the Finch Stole Christmas!

 Twenty-first in the Meg Langslow funny, cozy, amateur sleuth mystery series and revolving around a blacksmith and her very extended family.
 Usually set in Caerphilly (York Town), Virginia, Andrews has gone into the Blue Ridge Mountains for this one.